stabldev/torrra/docs/configuration.md

 # Configuration

-`torrra`'s behavior can be customized through a `config.toml` file, allowing you to set default paths, preferences, and other operational parameters.
+`torrra`'s behavior can be customized through a `config.toml` file, allowing you to set default paths, indexers, preferences, and other operational parameters.

 ## Configuration File Location